logicalclocks/hopsworks/docs/compute/alerts.md

   <figcaption>Create Feature Validation Alert for New Feature group</figcaption>
 </figure>

-To create alerts for an existing feature group go to the feature group overview page.
+To create alerts for an existing feature group go to the feature group overview page (by clicking on the magnifying glass icon).
 On the bottom of the page you will find the _Alerts_ card.
 Click on **Add an alert** and choose the trigger, receiver and severity as explained in the [Global Alerts](#global-alerts) section above.

 <figure>
   <a href="../../assets/images/alerts/create-fg-alert-existing.png">